Let me ask you something.

-So instead of sitting in front of my computer aimlessly staring at a blank screen, fighting with myself, I decided I would do something else entirely and blitz my office and have a good old clear out.
+So, instead of sitting in front of my computer aimlessly staring at a blank screen, fighting with myself, I decided I would do something else entirely and totally blitz my office to have a good old clear out.

-Doing just that inspired me to write a really great post, and you can read it here.
+Doing just that inspired me to write a really great post that resonated with so many folks, and you can read that post here.

 This is no doubt one of the biggest reason’s why a lot of folks get low and uninspired to blog.

-Not setting goals means you cannot make progress, nor check on what ever progress you might be making.
+Not setting goals means you cannot make progress, nor can you check on what progress you might actually be making.

 If you want to move forward with your blog you simply have to create some small and realistic goals to work towards.